-After applying fertilizer, you will need to irrigate long enough to move the granules off of the leaf blades and into the soil, where they will be taken up for use by the plant.
+After applying fertilizer, you should irrigate long enough to move the fertilizer granules off of the leaf blades and into the soil, where they will be taken up for use by the plant.
 This will avoid leaf burn and reduce potential runoff of nutrients.
-Only apply enough water to moisten the top 1/2 inch of soil.
+Apply only enough water to moisten the top 1/2 inch of soil.
 This will wash most of the fertilizer into the top few inches of the soil, where it will best be taken up.
 More water than this may lead to leaching of the nutrients past the root zone, which will result in potential groundwater contamination.

 Weather and Fertilization

-Mowing may seem like a never ending chore during the summer months, but it is one of the most important practices that can influence the health of your lawn.
-Follow these suggestions for a healthy, happy lawn:
+Mowing may seem like a never-ending chore during the summer months, but it is one of the most important practices that can influence the health of your lawn.
+Follow these suggestions for a healthy lawn:

-Mow at the highest recommended height for your grass species.
+- Mow at the highest recommended height for your grass species and cultivar.
 For St. Augustinegrass standard cultivars, this is 3.5–4 inches.
-If you have St. Augustinegrass "dwarf" cultivars 'Delmar', 'Seville' or 'Captiva', mow at 2–2.5 inches.
-Zoysiagrass cultivars such as 'Empire' should be mowed at 2".
+If you have St. Augustinegrass "dwarf" cultivars 'Delmar', 'Seville', or 'Captiva', mow at 2–2.5 inches.
+Coarse-textured zoysiagrass cultivars such as 'Empire,’ ‘JaMur,’ and ‘Icon’ should be mowed at 2 inches.
+Fine-textured zoysiagrass cultivars such as ‘Emerald,’ ‘CitraZoy,’ and ‘Zeon’ should be mowed less than 2 inches.
 Mow bahiagrass at 3–4 inches and centipedegrass and bermudagrass at 1–2 inches.
 Mowing at these heights promotes a deep root system, which makes grass more stress tolerant.

-Leave grass clippings on the lawn.
-They do not contribute to thatch and actually return a small amount of nutrients and organic matter back to the lawn.
+- Leave grass clippings on the lawn.
+They do not contribute to thatch and return a small amount of nutrients and organic matter back to the lawn.

-If you are in an area with very sandy soil, you may need to apply the higher amount of water.
+- If you are in an area with very sandy soil, you may need to apply a higher amount of water.
 Heavier clay soils may only need the ½-inch rate.